alstephh/This_Is_Just_A_Hobby/README.md

 * https://github.com/Christbowel/Red-Teamer

 # BOOKS
-I have read every book listed here and I highly suggest others to do the same
+I have read every book listed here which helped me to gain knowledge and skills!

 * <u>**Linux Basic for Hackers**</u> by OccupyTheWeb
 * <u>**Getting started becoming a Master Hacker**</u> by OccupyTheWeb